iinarl12/Nutrition-Intake-Log/README.md

+This is a project for "Telematik und Telemedizin" class of WS 2022/2023 at FH Dortmund

-This is a project to create a nutrition intake log for a patient.
-The patient data should be stored in the local database and HAPI FHIR server. the nutrition intake of the patient would be saved as a NutritionIntake FHIR resources and the product itself will be saved as NutritionProduct resources
+ This is a nutrition intake log for patients that are stored in the local database and HAPI FHIR server. the nutrition intake of the patient would be saved as a NutritionIntake FHIR resources and the product itself will be saved as NutritionProduct resources